 Power comes from Mercedes’ familiar 2.5L Inline 5-cylinder Turbo Diesel that was professional swapped-in and tuned perfectly for this glam-rig.
 The 2.5s were a somewhat rare for the G-Wagon (originally found in the 1988-91 250GDs), but the added cubes and power is welcomed in a truck this heavy.
 And you know it’s a dependable workhorse motor as Mercedes put it inside their Sprinter vans for almost a decade, but it also has refined road manners for the modern roads, evidenced by the fact they were also found inside several of their 4-door sedans from 1985-1999.
 Horsepower and torque numbers aren’t exactly awe-inspiring, but they got the job done, and when mated to a durable 5-speed manual transmission this Puch G is a blast to drive.
 The Straight 5 is a perfect fit in the G’s engine bay where its mostly stock save for an upgrade intake tube and A/C hardware, and thanks to typical Mercedes engineering, it’ll run practically forever with just a modicum of proper care.
 It’s tidy under the hood and doesn’t look like it was ever a winter warrior, so no worries in that regard, and the chassis looks robust enough to support a railroad car.
 Power steering and power front disc brakes means you don’t have to be a bodybuilder to manage the steering wheel and brake pedal, and the heavy-duty axles and suspension, selective 4×4 system, and tall ground clearance all make this a true ‘go-anywhere’ vehicle.
 Blacked-out 16-inch Merc wheels complete the look, all of which are wrapped in butch BFGoodrich Mud-Terrains.

 More info: Listing has ended.
-Search on eBay for similar 1984 Mercedes-Benz
+Click to search on eBay for similar 1984 Mercedes-Benz (Affiliate link)

 Seller's other items: streetsideclassiccars